boppygames/UnityTextureMosaicExample/README.md

 ![After Image](https://github.com/boppygames/UnityTextureMosaicExample/blob/main/ReadmeImg/After.png?raw=true)

+### What version of Unity is supported?

+This should work on any version of Unity that support URP/HRDP.
+This shader is implemented as a shadergraph shader so it will not work with the built in pipeline.
+If you are still using the built in pipeline, consider switching to [URP](URP) :)

 ### What kind of textures does this work for?

 This shader works great with any texture that doesn't really have a pattern to it.
 This shader should even work with textures that aren't seamless.